LeannGwantshu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Group: no permission at all
 Other users: all the permissions
 File: 9-John_Doe -Write a script that sets the mode of the file hello to this: -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
+File: 10-mirror_permissions - a script that sets the mode of the file hello the same as olleh’s mode.